 Oftentimes when smart people travel they bring a map.
 But if you were going anywhere in Manila decades ago, your map might not work because the streets were changed or not yet in the map.
 Inner streets have no signs, some closed because young people were using it as a basketball court.
 So the best way was to ask around people who would likely tell you a few landmarks.
 Now when you say landmark , most of us may think of a church, a park or a mall but definitely not a 50 meter- high stinking garbage dump in the capital city of Manila.

 That’s our ministry location in 1989, a squalid heap billowing with smoke called Smokey Mountain where about 20,000 slum dwellers survive.
-People were poor as a rat and mostly scavengers of scraps paper, metal to sell to recycling vendors.
-My fancy title was — a Director.
-Job description was many times to drive the Sarao jeepney half day due to traffic to pick up YWAM teams from the airport.
+Poor as a rat, people scavenge scraps, paper, and metal to sell to recycling vendors.
+My fancy title – Director or base leader.
+Job description –overseer , but at times driver of the 26 passengers Sarao jeepney for a half day (due to traffic) to pick up YWAM teams from the airport.
 Whereas Sandy Wilks, the leader of our Student Sponsorship Ministry often drives the same jeepney to be used as a funeral car to pick up a dead body and its dear family from the dump to the burial site.
 Mang Anghel, my usual cheap barber from the dump, makes express coffin out of plywood as part of the YWAM ministry.
 I purposely remind him not to shave the back of my neck for fear that I might end up to be his next customer in his plywood coffin business .
 One time, a family was able to rent a casket somewhere and they had a wake for 2 weeks to raise funds through gambling.
 After two weeks the corpse was gone missing because it was borrowed by the other relatives next baranggay so they could also raise money by gambling.

 One funny thing, people from Smokey Mt. would not believe that my wife Cristina and I were the new “base leaders”, they thought we were the humble “katulong” (servants) of these white people from abroad serving with us in YWAM.
 They prefer to talk to our American counterparts and we end up to be their translators.
 One time we went to Malacanang Palace, the Office of the President of the Philippines all dressed up in our national costumes (barong tagalog for me) with Dra Emma Palazo to be awarded for her Botika Binhi Project.
 I drove the Sarao Jeepney fully packed with people attending the ceremony.
 While I parked the jeepney they all went ahead but the security guard would not even let me in because he said drivers like me were not allowed inside the building.
 Until the YWAM staff realized I’ve been gone long and they have to ask another white guy to get me outside.
 See, how we were discriminated in our own country.